Michigan Emerging Graduate Artists (MEGA) 2019

-Michigan Emerging Graduate Artists (MEGA) is an annual juried exhibition of works by artists who are currently enrolled in graduate level study or are current-year graduates of an undergraduate program at one of Michigan’s academic institutions.
-MEGA is organized by the Kendall College of Art and Design graduate student association, the Masters Student Collective (MSC).
+Michigan Emerging Graduate Artists (MEGA) is an annual juried exhibition of works by artists who are currently enrolled in graduate-level study or are current-year graduates of an undergraduate program at one of Michigan’s academic institutions.
+MEGA is organized by the Kendall College of Art and Design graduate student association, The Masters Student Collective.

 5:30 - 9:00 pm

-Celebrate MEGA with the Masters Student Collective on Friday, Aug 17.
+Celebrate MEGA with The Masters Student Collective of KCAD on Friday, July 12.
 Meet and mingle with the artists, jurors, and student collective and get a first look at the works on view.

 Individuals with disabilities who require accommodations should contact Megan Bylsma, Associate Director, at 616.454.7000 x11 or firstname.lastname@example.org at least 72 hours in advance.